google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

   <figcaption><a href="https://gist.github.com/ebidel/2d2bb0cdec3f2a16cf519dbaa791ce1b" target="_blank">View source on Github</a></figcaption>
 </figure>

-## What is Shadow DOM? {#what}
+## What is shadow DOM? {#what}

 #### Background on DOM {#sdbackground}

-HTML powers the web because it is incredibly easy to work with.
+HTML powers the web because it's easy to work with.
 By declaring a few tags, one can author a page in seconds that has both presentation and structure.
-However, by itself HTML isn't all that useful.
-It's easy for humans to understand a text-based language but machines need something more.
-Enter the DOM.
+However, by itself HTML isn’t all that useful.
+It’s easy for humans to understand a text-based language, but machines need something more.
+Enter the Document Object Model, or DOM.

 When the browser loads a web page it does a bunch of interesting stuff.
-One of the interesting things it does is transform the author's HTML into a live document.
-Basically, to understand the page's structure, the browser parses HTML (static text-based strings) into a data model (objects/nodes).
-The browser preserves the HTML's hierarchy by creating a tree of these nodes, also known as the DOM.
-The cool thing about DOM is that it's a live representation of your page.
+One of the things it does is transform the author’s HTML into a live document.
+Basically, to understand the page’s structure, the browser parses HTML (static strings of text) into a data model (objects/nodes).
+The browser preserves the HTML’s hierarchy by creating a tree of these nodes: the DOM.
+The cool thing about DOM is that it’s a live representation of your page.
 Unlike the static HTML we author, the browser-produced nodes contain properties, methods, and best of all...can be manipulated by programs!
-That's why we're able to create DOM directly using JavaScript:
+That’s why we’re able to create DOM elements directly using JavaScript:

 {% highlight javascript %}
 let header = document.createElement('header');